wangjun-microsoft/Cognitive-Documentation/Content/en-us/Academic-Knowledge/SimilarityMethod.md

 ## Response
 Name | Description
 --------|---------
-**SimilarityScore**        |A floating point value between -1.0 to 1.0 representing the cosine similarity of between text input s1 and s2 with 1.0 being the most similar and -1.0 being the least similar
+**SimilarityScore**        |A floating point value representing the cosine similarity of s1 and s2, with values closer to 1.0 meaning more similar and values closer to -1.0 meaning less
 <br>

 ## Success/Error Conditions